SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf_twt/readme.md

     ```c
       sl_status_t sl_wifi_enable_target_wake_time(sl_wifi_twt_request_t *twt_req)
     ```

+    Usage of this API requires knowledge of individual TWT setup negotiation.
+This API doesn't take care of network disconnections.

     iTWT parameters should be configured and filled into the structure type *sl_wifi_twt_request_t*  in app.c and passed as a parameter to *sl_wifi_enable_target_wake_time()* API.